Strong Lensing Model and Dust Extinction Maps of the Host Galaxy of Type Ia Supernova H0pe

 \subsection{Surface brightness reconstruction}

-Our extended model of the SN H0pe host was used in \citet{2024ApJ...967...50P} to obtain the photometry of the SN images and measure the photometric time delays used as constraints in \citet{2025ApJ...979...13P} for inferring $H_0$.
-In more detail, our Arc 2 model was used to subtract off the flux of the host at each SN image position.
-While we used only the F200W data to constrain the mass model parameters, we used the best-fit lens model to reconstruct the extended source in other bands, which allowed \citet{2024ApJ...967...50P} to infer the photometry in all filters bluer than F356W.
-Figure~3 of their paper shows the SN images after subtraction of our multi-band arc model, and we refer the interested reader to their paper for more details.
+Our extended model of the SN H0pe host allowed \citet{2024ApJ...967...50P} to measure SN photometry and photometric time delays, which \citet{2025ApJ...979...13P} used to constrain $H_0$.
+Specifically, we used our Arc 2 model to subtract the host flux at each SN image position.
+Although we only used the F200W data to constrain the mass model parameters, we applied the best-fit lens model to reconstruct the extended source in other bands, which allowed \citet{2024ApJ...967...50P} to measure photometry in all filters bluer than F356W.
+Figure~3 of their paper shows the SN images after subtraction of our multi-band arc model; we refer interested readers to their paper for more details.

-In Appendix \ref{app:sec:source_all_bands} we show the complete set of source models.
-In the filter used for our lens model (F200W) and also redder filters, we notice residuals in high S/N areas in two out the three lensed images of the SN host galaxy (middle and bottom ones in the arc).
-More specifically, the middle image of the SN host produces positive residuals, meaning our model is under-magnifying the host, while it is the opposite behavior for the bottom image.
-The top image is however significantly better reproduced by our lens model.
-Such residuals may indicate that the two cluster-scale PIEMD components, especially the one located to the east of Arc 2, are not accurately representing the deflection field across the entire arc.
-Additionally, intra-cluster light (ICL) and possibly light from low surface brightness cluster members or lower-redshift galaxy interlopers that fall below the detection limit can also explain the excess light in the vicinity of Arc 2b \citep[see e.g.,][]{2022ApJ...932...85P}.
-Including the surface brightness model of foreground objects is deferred to a future work (Galan et al., in prep.).
+Appendix \ref{app:sec:source_all_bands} presents the complete set of source models.
+In the filter used for our lens model (F200W) and in redder filters, we observe residuals in high S/N areas in two of the three lensed images of the SN host galaxy (the middle and bottom images in the arc).
+Specifically, the middle image of the SN host shows positive residuals, indicating that our model under-magnifies the host, while the bottom image shows the opposite behavior.
+The top image, however, is significantly better reproduced by our lens model.
+These residuals may indicate that the two cluster-scale PIEMD components, particularly the one east of Arc 2, do not accurately represent the deflection field across the entire arc.
+Additionally, intra-cluster light (ICL) and light from low surface brightness cluster members or lower-redshift galaxy interlopers below the detection limit may also explain the excess light in the vicinity of Arc 2b \citep[see e.g.,][]{2022ApJ...932...85P}.
+We defer Including the surface brightness model of foreground objects to a future work.